eputnam77/MarkReview/docs/troubleshooting.md

 ## Installation errors

-The error `packages/mkdocs-markreview is not a valid editable requirement` usually means you ran the install command outside the repository root.
+The error `mkdocs_markreview is not a valid editable requirement` usually means you ran `pip install -e .` outside the repository root.
-Activate your virtual environment first, then rerun the commands from the **MarkReview repository root** so the relative paths resolve.
+Activate your virtual environment first, then rerun the command from the **MarkReview repository root** so the paths resolve.